anduscheung/datalouder_live_code_test/index.md

 Thank you for taking our live test.

-This test is created to let us know more about your skills on HTML, CSS Javascript (ReactJS) and your ability to learn under pressure.
+This test is created to let us know more about your skills on HTML, CSS, Javascript (ReactJS) and your ability to learn under pressure.

 **Time allowed: 90 minutes**